sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bare**.
+**Comments:** term used to query twitter API was **Bare**.
 Hard to discriminate whether slang or literal.
 Rare to see slang used on Twitter. not suitable.

 ### 13) Term: **Bands**